-Despite what it might feel like, if you have a bad credit report, it’s not all doom and gloom – there is light at the end of the tunnel.
+Despite what it might feel like, if you have a bad credit score, it’s not all doom and gloom.
+There is light at the end of the tunnel.
 There are still reputable lenders out there that will give you a second chance at being a responsible borrower.
-Before you do anything, though, make sure you do your homework – you don’t want to end up in an even worse financial position!
+Before you do anything, though, make sure you do your homework.
+You don’t want to end up in an even worse financial position!
 Be prepared with good reasons why lenders should give you access to more credit despite your financial history.

 What is a credit report?

 A credit history report summarises your financial history and includes payments for credit cards, mortgages, car finance and hire purchases.
 The report might also include information about utility payments, such as electricity, gas and phone accounts.
 Defaults when a payment was overdue by more than 30 days, or when the lender took action to recover the payments, stay on your payment record for up to five years.
 Your repayment history, where you did not default, can stay on your credit record for up to two years.

 How to get approved for a credit card with bad credit:

 Here are four steps to take to improve your chance of getting approved: